natalie-cullings/TripleTen-Data-Science-Bootcamp-Projects/Project_05-Integrated_Project_1/README.md

 ## Overview <a id="overview"></a>

-This project involves an analysis of video game sales using Python.
-The primary goal of this analysis is to explore various factors affecting video game popularity, with a particular focus on understanding the correlations between features such as genre, platform, and global sales.
-The project aims to provide insights that could be used by game developers and publishers to better understand market trends and consumer preferences.
+This project analyzes video game sales using Python.
+It explores various factors affecting video game popularity, with a particular focus on understanding the correlations between features such as genre, platform, and global sales.
+The resulting insights can used by game developers and publishers to better understand market trends and consumer preferences.

 ## Objective <a id="objective"></a>